pmndrs/react-three-fiber/readme.md

 npm install three @react-three/fiber
 ```

-#### Why?
+### Why?

-Build dynamic scene graphs declaratively with re-usable components that react to state changes, are interactive out of the box and can tap into React's ecosystem.
+Build dynamic scene graphs declaratively with re-usable, self-contained components that react to state changes, are interactive out of the box and can tap into React's ecosystem.

 #### Does it have limitations?